rupali-codes/LinksHub/README.md

 # Welcome to LinksHub 👋

 LinksHub is a Hub of Links `For Developers By Developers`.
-Here, we've gathered a collection of all the best and most useful resources, both free and paid, to aid in the development journey.
+Here, we've gathered a collection of the best and most useful resources, both free and paid, to aid in the development journey.

 We recognize that there's a wealth of information available, but often, it's a matter of knowing where to find it.
 That's why we've made it our mission to bring the right resources to the right developers.
 <a name="Outreach"></a>